-Install it properly
+Installing it properly

-- 1. Allow 1⁄2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - If the refrigerator is to be against a wall, you might want to leave extra space on the hinge side closest to the wall so the door can be opened wider. - 3.
+- 1. Allow 1⁄2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - 2.
+If a hinged side of the refrigerator is to be against a wall, you might want to leave extra space on that side so the door can be opened wider. - 3.
 The refrigerator can be flush against the wall.